 Include relevant keyword(s) in your video title and description: The YouTube algorithm can directly parse text.
 By including your target keyword in the metadata, you signal YouTube to consider it for the query.

 How to find out a relevant phrase that describes the content in your video?
-Well, it’s good old keyword research and I recommend using a tool like Tubebuddy for the same.
+Well, it’s good old keyword research and I recommend using a tool like Tubebuddy (review here) or vidIQ (review here) for the same.

 Include closed captions: By including subtitles, you give yourself an opportunity to connect and reach an international audience.
 It also improves the user experience of your regional viewers if your speech becomes unclear at some point.